Historical Timeline of Rideau Township

 The British government begins actively (if informally) recruiting (skilled) British citizens to emigrate to and settle in Upper Canada in order that, “the male population might be valuable both for the present defense and future protection of Upper Canada by offering to them grants of land in that province and a free passage for themselves and their families”.

-First settlers (John O’Callaghan and his wife Ellen O’Connor) arrive in vicinity of Kars.
+John O’Callaghan and his wife Ellen O’Connor become first settlers to arrive in vicinity of Kars.

 Work begins on the first “official” road in Carleton County, Richmond Road, from Chaudiere Flats to the military settlement of Richmond.

-The first non-indigenous settlers to enter North Gower Township to stay were Stephen Blanchard, Sebra Beaman & Richard Garlick.
-All of United Empire Loyalist stock, and all engaged principally in lumbering, Blanchard and Beaman settled in and around North Gower Village, while Garlick settled on the Rideau just south of the current village of Kars and commenced logging and lumbering along Stevens Creek and the Rideau.
+Among the early non-indigenous settlers to enter North Gower Township to stay were Stephen Blanchard, Sebra Beaman and Richard Garlick.
+All of United Empire Loyalist stock, and all engaged principally in lumbering.
+Blanchard and Beaman settled in and around North Gower Village, while Garlick settled on the Rideau just south of the current village of Kars and commenced logging and lumbering along Stevens Creek and the Rideau.

 Richard Garlick is associated with a number of “1sts” in the Twp, including: